catamuscalu/analyticsSimulator/README.md

 Deliverable:

-  - a Java 8 command line application that simulates the website events and prints on the console the specified statistics
+  - a Java command line application that simulates the website events and prints on the console the specified statistics

+  - Java compliance level required :  JDK 8